Systems Security Foundations for Agentic Computing

-Continuing this example, let's say that the user specifies a follow-up task for the agent: \begin{prompt} summarize issue 7745 for me \end{prompt} Now, how should the privilege of the agent change to solve the new task description?
+Continuing this example, let's say that the user specifies a follow-up task for the agent: \begin{prompt} summarize issue 745 for me \end{prompt} Now, how should the privilege of the agent change to solve the new task description?
 One option is to reset the agent's context and redo the policy prediction.
 This approach is secure but can result in lost utility because the agent's context is erased.
 Thus, how can we evolve the security policy in a secure manner while there is untrusted data in the context?
+An additional problem for AI agents is that privacy consent is fundamentally at odds with agency ~\cite{tiwari_whittaker_2025_ai_agent_ai_spy}, as finding and enforcing the right policy for an AI agent each time requires resolving the trade-off between providing more access for better task performance and restricting access as per least-privilege principle.
 We believe that the key lies in creating policy languages that are amenable to formalized reasoning so that when new policies are predicted and added to the existing set, we can reason about how the new policies change the overall privilege level of the agent.

-Extrapolating from this example, we posit the following research challenges: (1) Domain-specific policy languages for different types of agents that are amenable to formal analysis and reasoning; (2) Dynamic policy prediction in these DSLs given natural language tasks, from trusted and untrusted context.
+Extrapolating from this example, we posit the following research challenges: (1) \textit{domain-specific policy languages} for different types of agents that are amenable to formal analysis and reasoning; (2) \textit{dynamic policy prediction} in these DSLs given natural language tasks, from trusted and untrusted context.